 The Horse is much like Librans in western astrology.
 Libras too, want to be married, defer to the spouse and literally can have no opinion of their own..."
 What do you think/want/desire, dear?"
 It's hard for Librans to make a decision; they've been looking to their parent, friend or mate to be the leader for far too long.
 Other influences would give the Libran more independence.

-Just as in the Chinese 5 element system upon which acupuncture is based, each meridian is named after an organ of the body (stomach, spleen, heart, etc.) the Chinese say don't take that literally; yet if the meridian stays out of balance the organ will be affected.
+Just as in the Chinese 5 element system upon which acupuncture is based, each meridian is named after an organ of the body (stomach, spleen, heart, etc.) the Chinese say don't take that literally; yet if the meridian stays out of balance the organ seems to be affected.

 Horses hate to be vulnerable.
 This can be in relationship or something like not wanting to be an uninformed consumer when they have to call and complain about shoddy work...or get information from the beauracy and be afraid they'll inadvertently say something wrong because they don't know the system.